The Hashima XR Project

 Project Overview

-The Hashima XR Project (2020–2024) is an immersive public history initiative exploring Japan’s industrial modernity and contested imperial legacy.
-Created by a transnational team of historians, designers, educators, and cultural practitioners, the project uses Extended Reality (XR) to interrogate how historical narratives are constructed, mediated, and remembered.
+The Hashima XR Project (2020–2024) was an immersive public history initiative that explored Japan’s industrial modernity and its contested imperial legacy.
+Created by a transnational team of historians, architects, designers, educators, and cultural practitioners, the project used Extended Reality (XR) to interrogate how historical narratives are constructed, mediated, and remembered.

-By digitally reconstructing Gunkanjima (Battleship Island)—a UNESCO-listed former coal mining site—the project challenges official heritage narratives and reactivates the silences embedded in state-sponsored memory culture.
+By digitally reconstructing the island of Hashima, better known worldwide as Gunkanjima (Battleship Island) and a UNESCO-listed former coal-mining site, the project both challenged official heritage narratives and reactivated the official silences embedded in state-sponsored memory culture.

 From Research to Public Scholarship